frisem/frisem.github.io/_posts/2024-02-02-Phillip-Franken.md

 ---
 layout: post
-title: The case for psychometrics: Studies in early word learning
+title: The case for psychometrics - Studies in early word learning
 speaker: Alvin Tan
 ---